-The Cost-Shifting and Cross-Border Dispute Resolution Framework (the Framework) outlines the processes to investigate and make recommendations to resolve cost-shifting and cross-border disputes following a request by a health minister, to ensure the timely, equitable and transparent management of these disputes.
+The Cost-Shifting and Cross-Border Dispute Resolution Policy (this Policy) outlines the processes to investigate and make recommendations to resolve cost-shifting and cross-border disputes following a request by a health minister, to ensure the timely, equitable and transparent management of these disputes.
+This Policy also outlines the process jurisdictions may wish to undertake to make a complaint or enquire about IHPA's legislative functions or the performance of these functions.